will-thomson4/will-thomson4/README.md

 # Hi, I'm Will 👋

-I'm a full stack engineer, based in London, currently working at PolyAI, working on building real-time, generative ai for customer service automation.
+I'm a full stack engineer, based in London, currently working at Wexler, building AI-powered document extraction and analysis products in the legal-tech space.

 #### Tech Stack:
 Python, Typescript, NodeJs, React, NextJs.
 But I've also dabbled in C++, Flutter and Swift.